OMNI-SLO-Monitoring/cpu-utilization-observer/README.md

 # cpu-utilization-observer

-A Package that exports a NestJS Module, that measures the current CPU Usage and provides an endpoint under `/cpu` to query cpu usage.
+A Package that exports a NestJS Module, that measures the current cpu usage and also provides a simulated cpu usage value.

 ## Installation